thrackle-io/rules-engine/script/demo/DEMO.md

 ## Purpose

-This is a basic run down of what is needed to demo Tron in a local anvil.
+This is a basic run down of what is needed to demo in a local anvil.
 This version will demonstrate the Account Min/Max Token Balance rule with a generic ERC20 token.

 ## Steps